How to apply for a private student loan

 Pro tip:

-If you do get a refund, remember it’s still borrowed money that you’ll eventually have to pay back—plus interest!
-If you don’t need it for college expenses, return the extra money to your lender to help lower your total loan cost.
+If you do get any additional funds, remember it’s still borrowed money that you’ll eventually have to pay back—plus interest!
+If you don’t need it for college expenses, you can use that money to make a lump sum payment on your total loan.

 If you have questions about applying for a student loan or any of the terms in your loan, ask your college’s financial aid office or call your loan provider for help.